abhi1010/hugo-abhi1010/content/post/2008-03-11-how-to-protect-from-sql-injections-in-asp-net.markdown

 type = "post"
 tags = ["sql"]
 categories = ["code"]
+description = "How to avoid sql injections" keywords = ["sql injections"]
 +++

 Some good links to figure out how to save your code's ass from being thrashed by SQL Injections